sarashamas/docs-calendar/docs/api/config/js_eventcalendar_events_config.md

     - `background` - (optional) a HEX code of the event background color
     - `border` - (optional) a HEX code of the event border color
     - `textColor` - (optional) a HEX code of the event text color
-- `recurring` - (optional) enables/disables an ability to repeat the event
 - `RRULE` - (optional) a rule the event is repeated.
-You can read more about recurrence rule [here](https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html)
+You can read more about recurrence rules [here](https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html)
-- `STDATE` - (optional) a start date of the period the event is repeated
-- `DTEND` - (optional) an end date of the period the event is repeated
 - `custom_key` - (optional) a custom key of the event

 :::info